xolox/vim-lua-ftplugin/README.md

  * The ['include'][inc] option is set so that Vim follows [dofile()][dof], [loadfile()][lof] and [require()][req] calls when looking for identifiers in included files (this works together with the ['includeexpr'][inex] option)

  * An automatic command is installed that runs `luac -p` when you save your Lua scripts.
-If `luac` reports any errors they are shown in the quick-fix list and Vim jumps to the line of the first error
+If `luac` reports any errors they are shown in the quick-fix list and Vim jumps to the line of the first error.
+If `luac -p` doesn't report any errors a check for undefined global variables is performed by parsing the output of `luac -p -l`

  * `<F1>` on a Lua function or 'method' call will try to open the relevant documentation in the [Lua Reference for Vim][lrv]